 After packing my husband off to work with corn beef sandwiches (he loves them) and adding ingredients to the bread maker to make ‘our daily bread’, I get around to starting the working day at 7am, as a self-employed transcriptionist.

 Typing a Home Buyers Report and five valuation reports to start, during which, two further surveyors reports arrive, thankfully already typed up, from my trusty side kick who is also a self-employed transcriptionist and these just need checking.
-Still waiting in the wings from yesterday is a Building Survey Report but before I have chance to start this an urgent email arrives requesting the transferral of two CV’s onto a company CV template.
+Still waiting in the wings from yesterday is a huge Building Survey Report but before I have chance to start this an urgent email arrives requesting the transferral of two CV’s onto a company CV template.
 This accomplished, as I start the Building Survey Report, I realise there is going to be no time for lunch and I munch on a foil pack of three cereal biscuits to keep the hunger pangs at bay until tea time.

 I donate 10% of all my profits to local, national and international charities, so you can rest assured, not only are you getting all your typing done, you are also donating to a worthy cause.